 Wireless Services.
-Wireless Internet access is provided in Elston Hall, the Culinary Arts Wing, the new Begley Learning Commons, the Begley lobby, Carl B. Taylor Auditorium, the Center for Science and Technology, the Stockade Building and the main Computer Lab in Elston Hall, Room 529.
+Wireless Internet access is provided in Elston Hall, the Culinary Arts Wing, the new Begley Learning Commons, the Begley lobby, Carl B. Taylor Auditorium, the Center for Science and Technology, the Stockade Building.

 Registered students are automatically assigned an e-mail account upon registration and remain valid during the period of enrollment.
 The campus electronic portal, located at https://mysccc.sunysccc.edu, allows students to access campus resources including our online learning management system, e-mail, registration, grades, Financial Aid tax forms and the campus activities calendar.
 Students are strongly advised to use these resources for campus communications.